dleemiller/RagFile/README.md

 # RagFile

-RagFile is a Python package for using flat files to do RAG.
-The specification is a binary format with a header containing a minhash signature over tokens from a tokenizer.
-Using a coarse retrieval, the documents can then reranked using the stored embedding.
+RagFile is a Python package designed for using flat files to perform Retrieval-Augmented Generation (RAG).
+The specification involves a binary format with a header that contains a MinHash signature over tokens from a tokenizer.
+Using a coarse retrieval, the documents can then be re-ranked using the stored embedding.

-The purpose is to create a light, simple and fast interface for doing RAG, when vector stores and managing indexes are too heavy weight.
-This library aims to provide a load/dump style interface for storing files, and (TODO) implements query methods for for minhash/reranking hybrid search.
+The purpose of RagFile is to create a lightweight, simple, and fast interface for performing RAG when vector stores and managing indexes are too heavyweight.
+This library aims to provide a load/dump style interface for storing files and (TODO) implements query methods for a MinHash/reranking hybrid search.

 ## Features